eve-scout/eveseat-oauth2-server/README.md

 #### Package Config Publishing and Migrations

-Run the following command while in your SeAT install:
+Run the following commands while in your SeAT install:

 ```bash
 $ php artisan vendor:publish